daceynolan/github-user-search/README.md

 ### Purpose

 This app re-implements a portion of GitHub's search by using the GitHub public API.
-A user can enter a name of the user that are searching for and will receive a paginated list of results.
-The user can navigate easily through the results, and select their desired result.
-Once the result is selected, the user will be sent to the applicable GitHub user profile.
+You can enter a name of the user that you are searching for and will receive a paginated list of results.
+You can click on a result to jump to their GitHub profile.

 ### Development Focus